VeryBusy Logo

 Sharpening enhances the clarity of edges and details, making the image look crisper.
 Retouchers have different tools in their toolkit for sharpening, and they know to use each one very carefully.
 Too much sharpening can create halos, noise, or an unnatural look.
 A request might be: “Can you sharpen the eyes and hair a bit more, but avoid sharpening the skin?”

-Tone density
+Tone Density

 Tone density refers to the depth and richness of tones in an image, affecting how light or dark areas appear while maintaining detail.
 It’s often adjusted to enhance contrast without losing subtle variations.
 If an image looks too flat, you might say: “Can you increase the tone density in the shadows to give it more depth?”